SemaphoreSlim1/IrrigationPi/README.md

 # Running on Raspberry Pi
-If you already have docker and docker compose installed and configured on your Pi, then running is a one-liner:
+If you already have Docker and Docker Compose installed and configured on your Pi, then running is a one-liner:
 ```sh
 docker run -d -p 80:80 --privileged --restart unless-stopped matthewthomas/irrigationcontroller:latest
 ```